 “Grow in the grace and knowledge of our Lord and Saviour Jesus Christ, To Him be the glory, both now and to the day of eternity.
 Amen“ 2 Peter 3:18

 Upon having a conversion of heart, young people naturally look to develop their understanding of their new faith.
 We believe that this understanding is most fully realised in the objective truths found within the Bible, the Church and the Sacraments.
-The fourth stage of our ministry involves having intentionally crafted programmes that teach the art of Christian living and loving at a deeper level than looked at before.
+The fourth stage of our ministry involves having programmes that teach the art of Christian living and loving at a deeper level than looked at before.
 Community and prayer are naturally still supported and this stage aims to help nurture the friendships that have developed along this spiritual journey.
-Examples of the programmes we run for people at this stage are Resonate, the Source and the SPEC mission year.
+An example of a programme we run for people at this stage is Resonate.

 “Go therefore and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit.“ Matthew 28:19